javipuche/vue3-starter/README.md

-# Vue 3 + Vite
+# Vue 3 Starter

 This template should help get you started developing with Vue 3 in Vite.

-- Vue Router
-- Linter
-- Postcss